-Graduates may be eligible to take examinations given by the Board of Registry of Medical Technologists of the American Society of Clinical Pathologists or the National Certifying Agency.
+Graduates may be eligible to take the examination given by the Board of Certification of the American Society of Clinical Pathology.
 Employment opportunities include laboratories in hospitals, medical offices, industry, and research facilities.

 Coastal Carolina Community College offers an Associate in Applied Science Degree.
 This has been identified as a limited enrollment program and may involve certain deadlines.
 See an academic counselor for additional information.
 The appropriate coursework is listed below.